Disclaimer

 Information for employers

-Duties under Sections 25 and 26 in the OHSA include a mixture of general and specific things employers need to do to protect their workers, such as:
+Employer duties under Sections 25 and 26 of the OHSA include general and specific things employers are required to do to protect their workers, including protecting workers from exposure to hazards that may result in occupational illness.
+For example, employers are required to:

-• take every precaution reasonable in the circumstances to protect the worker (from workplace hazards)
+• take every precaution reasonable in the circumstances for the protection of a worker (s.
+25 (2) (h) of the OHSA)

 Report an occupational illness

-Once you become aware that a worker has an occupational illness, or that a claim for an occupational disease has been filed with the WSIB, you must report within 4 days to:
+Under s.
+52 (2) of the OHSA, once you are advised, by or on behalf of a worker, that the worker has an occupational illness, or that a claim in respect of an occupational disease has been filed with the WSIB, you must give notice in writing within 4 days to:

 • a director of the Ministry of Labour, Immigration, Training and Skills Development

-• your joint health and safety committee or representative
+• your joint health and safety committee or health and safety representative

 • your trade union, if any

-The duty to notify applies to current and former workers (for example, those who may have left the workplace).
+The duty to notify applies to current and former workers (as required under s.
+52 (3) of the OHSA).

 Information for health care professionals

-As a health care professional, you play a key role in the prevention, early recognition and treatment of occupational illnesses (and occupational diseases).
+Even though the OHSA mainly sets out duties for employers, supervisors, workers and others that are within the workplace, health care professionals play a key role in the prevention, early recognition and treatment of occupational illnesses (and occupational diseases).

 You can ask patients if they would like to see a physician with expertise in the area, such as:

-St. Michael’s Hospital Department of Occupational and Environmental Health also provides clinical support for investigating occupational illness and workers can be seen at this clinic with a referral from their family doctor.
+The North York General Hospital has a newly opened occupational health clinic that provides specialized expertise in investigating occupational illnesses.
+Workers can be seen at this clinic with a referral from their family doctor.

 Notify the Provincial Physician